-5.2.1 Model with only a participation constraint Suppose that there is no effort constraint.35 There still would be a participation constraint, since the worker would need to get at least μ .
+5.2.1 Model with only a participation constraint Suppose that there is no effort constraint.
+Suppose that there is no effort constraint.
+There still would be a participation constraint, since the worker would need to get at least μ .
 Thus, the effort constraint of equation (6) is replaced by